MukundTapaniya/Arch-Install/README.md

   ## 👤 About the Developer

 Hello!
 I'm Mukund Tapaniya, a passionate developer dedicated to creating efficient and user-friendly applications.
-With a strong background in web development, I love building systems that improve processes and enhance user experiences.
+With a strong Interest in Linux and Artificial Intelligence, I love building systems that improve processes and enhance user experiences.

 - **GitHub**: [MukundTapaniya](https://github.com/MukundTapaniya)
 - **LinkedIn**: [Mukund Tapaniya](https://in.linkedin.com/in/mukund-tapaniya-296a63250)